-- Please don’t expect toilet facility as at your home and always keep your personal toilet papers with you during the trek.
-On the teahouse trek, it depends where you are going for trek like if you are going in Everest area, pretty good toilet facility is available, normally common toilet in each building floor.
-But if you are going to remote area like Kanchenjunga area, toilet will be fixed outside of the main building and made out of wood.
+- Please don’t expect toilet facility as at your home and always keep your toilet papers with you during the trek.
+On the teahouse trek, it depends where you are going for a trek like if you are going in the Everest area, a pretty good toilet facility is an available, normally common toilet in each building floor.
+But if you are going to remote areas like the Kanchenjunga area, the toilet will be fixed outside of the main building and made out of wood.
 On the camping trek, we provide toilet tent and Sherpa staff will put this tent away from the track, camp and water resources.

-- Teahouse Trek: Types and quality of the meals also depends on trekking areas.
-Everest, Annapurna & Langtang areas offer various types of meals whereas Kanchenjunga, Manaslu & Mustang areas offer less varieties of meals often Nepali meals “Dhal Bhat” which is Rice, Curries & Lentil, fried rice, noodles etc. In Everest & Annapurna areas, you will get menu to choose your meals or some examples given below
+Types and quality of the meals also depends on trekking areas.
+Everest, Annapurna & Langtang areas offer various types of meals whereas Kanchenjunga, Manaslu & Mustang areas offer fewer varieties of meals often Nepali meals “Dhal Bhat” which is Rice, Curries & Lentil, fried rice, noodles, etc. In Everest & Annapurna areas, you will get a menu to choose your meals or some examples given below

-Breakfast: Egg, porridge, cereal, toast with jam and honey, pancake etc.
+Egg, porridge, cereal, toast with jam and honey, pancake, etc.

-Lunch: Nepali traditional meals “Dhal Bhat with curry”, spring roll with some additional French fries, rice with chicken curry Indian style or some time we can have packed lunch etc.
+Nepali traditional meals “Dhal Bhat with curry”, spring roll with some additional French fries, rice with chicken curry Indian style or some time we can have packed lunch, etc.

-Dinner: generally start with soup (vegetable, mushroom, chicken etc.).
+Generally start with soup (vegetable, mushroom, chicken, etc.).

-Main meal is one of the many Asian or European dishes and the dessert will be apple pie, mix fruit etc.
+The main meal is one of the many Asian or European dishes and the dessert will be apple pie, mix fruit, etc.

 (We are very careful about using the lodges throughout the trek; therefore we have very selected lodges, where we assured that, quality and hygienic meals)

-- Camping Trek: Our cook and kitchen staffs will prepare best, hygienic and quality meals as much as possible.
+- Our cook and kitchen staff will prepare the best, hygienic and quality meals as much as possible.
 And either we use chemicals or boil the fresh vegetables before serving them.
-We believe in quality meals so we are committed on it.
+We believe in quality meals so we are committed to it.

 - On teahouse trek, it is always twin shared room throughout the trek.
-You must have to prepare your personal sleeping bag with liner and inflatable mattress.
+You must have to prepare your sleeping bag with liner and inflatable mattresses.
 The beds in the lodges are wooden with few inches of form mattress and clean Blankets.
-But if you are going on a trek where lodges are just trying to develop itself, then often there will be lower quality of accommodations and in some places, tent with your personal sleeping bag and mat might require.
+But if you are going on a trek where lodges are just trying to develop itself, then often there will be a lower quality of accommodations and in some places, tent with your sleeping bag and mat might require.

 What is the provision for drinking water during the trek?

 - On our teahouse based trek, we have been using SteriPen or some liquid to purify the tap water and make it safe for drinking.
 SteriPEN harnesses the brilliant power of ultraviolet light to make water safe to drink.
-It’s the same technology used by leading bottled water manufacturers as well as major cities in the U.S., Europe and Asia to purify.
-Just for incase, we keep some water purification tablets as well and we advice to all our trekkers to keep some tables for your personal use in case if we run out.
-But whereas on our camping trek, we provide boiled water during the trek period.
-We strongly advice to all our clients, don’t drink water direct from the tap during your stay in the cities, please buy bottle water.
+It’s the same technology used by leading bottled water manufacturers as well as major cities in the U.S., Europe, and Asia to purify.
+Just for in case, we keep some water purification tablets as well and we advise all our trekkers to keep some tables for your personal use in case if we run out.
+But whereas on our camping trek, we provide boiled water during the trekking period.
+We strongly advise all our clients, don’t drink water directly from the tap during your stay in the cities, please buy bottle water.

 What if I get sick or have an accident?

 - Despite the best precautions, people do sometimes fall ill, develop symptoms of AMS.
 Our guide will manage your care keeping in mind what's best for you and the rest of the group.
-Our precautions include pre-advices to aware from AMS, first aid qualifications and kits, emergency communications, evacuation plans, your travel insurance cover and our pre-preparation and medical advisors.
+Our precautions include pre-advice to aware of AMS, first aid qualifications and kits, emergency communications, evacuation plans, your travel insurance cover, and our pre-preparation and medical advisors.

-- Our most of the trek are challenging and takes you to the remote area of Himalayas.
-Therefore for your safe travel, insurance is mandatory; you must have to obtain maximum coverage travel insurance which must covers, emergency evacuation, medical treatment expenses and repatriation.
+- Our most of the trek is challenging and takes you to the remote area of Himalayas.
+Therefore for your safe travel, insurance is mandatory; you must have to obtain maximum coverage travel insurance which must covers, emergency evacuation, medical treatment expenses, and repatriation.
 And check either your policy covers up to the height that you are going to ascent?
 And climb with using the climbing gears, rope?
-Please have a look travel insurance.
+Please have a look at travel insurance.

-- There are two ways to obtain Nepal entry visa, either you can apply at Nepal visa Consulate office in your town or nearest town to you, otherwise you obtain it on your arrival in Kathmandu Tribhuban Int’l airport.
+- There are two ways to obtain a Nepal entry visa, either you can apply at Nepal visa Consulate office in your town or nearest town to you, otherwise, you obtain it on your arrival in Kathmandu Tribhuban Int’l airport.
 Regarding the visa fee, you need USD, Euro or AUD cash (preferably the right money) and a passport photo, a completed application form (available in the arrivals hall) and need to go to the counter labeled for visitors without a visa.
-An entry visa costs (currently) USD $125, which is valid for 90 day.
-For shorter trips, a 30-day visa currently costs $50 USD and 15 days visa fee is US$ 30 (if your trip is not more than 15 days so get 15 days visa and pay less).
+An entry visa costs (currently) USD 125, which is valid for 90 days.
+For shorter trips, a 30-day visa currently costs USD 50 and 15 days visa fee is US$ 30 (if your trip is not more than 15 days so get 15 days visa and pay less).

-If I am unable to complete trek& climb, is there certain refund from cost?
+If I am unable to complete trek& climb, is there a certain refund from cost?